udacity/create-your-own-adventure/english/marshmallow.md

-This is a story to look for your own, to [fight your way out of this](fight-out/fight-out.md) or to calm down
+﻿This is a story to look for your own, to [fight your way out of this](fight-out/fight-out.md) or to calm down

 and search for your [destiny](destiny/destiny.md).